byEldrithc/AURA/README.md

 **AURA** is a datapack library for managing custom absorption shields with independent IDs, durations, and stacking behavior.

-:loudspeaker: *This will be shared soon — feedback is important, so let me know what you think or if anything's unclear!*

 ### How it works

 Each shield accepts the following parameters: